Paligo/xoz/README.md

   compressed text.
 This is based on vers for both rank/select as well as its wavelet matrix.

-* [sucds](https://crates.io/crates/sucds) - for a sparse sarray that supports
+* [sucds](https://crates.io/crates/sucds) - right now still used for arrays
-  rank and select.
-We use this as an alternative way to connect tags to trees.
+  that use the minimal amounts of bits, but we aim to build this on top of vers.